ioBroker/ioBroker.vis/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
+* (foxriver76) make BasicBulb behave more like its old version
 * (foxriver76) fixed issue that data of different widget is displayed in edit mode
 * (foxriver76) fixed issue that every state update is used for visibility calculation
 * (bluefox) migrated jQui select, jQui Radio steps widgets to react